mentatpsi/KEGG-Crawler/README.md

 ====
 Author: Shay Maor

 KEEG Crawler is a Python script that uses KEEGs REST API to first attain a list of pathways, as well as their respective chemical reactions and metabolites.
 It utilizes its multithreading library to make the crawler process parallel, minimizing bandwidth latency issues.
 It utilizes 8 threads with stacks on each thread of the target crawls.
 It also utilizes the urllib2 library to utilize the crawls.
-It has a progress indicator and presents a message when each thread makes 50% progress.
+It has a progress indicator and presents a message when each thread makes 50% progress and when it reaches completion.
 The script itself runs for approximately 20-30 minutes on a cable connection.

 It is divided into 3 different files: